Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 If you’re worried about the backup drive running out of storage space, use a backup destination with enough space for at least 150 percent of your data.
 Most backup programs can auto-rotate, meaning they will delete the old backups when needed.

-While most backup schemes are set-it-and-forget-it, checking on your backups occasionally is a good idea.
+While most backup schemes are set-it-and-forget-it, it’s a good idea to check on your backups occasionally.
 You can do that by performing a test restoration or copying a file or two from your backups to ensure they have been in the intended state.

 If your backup software has a verification function, you can set it to run after each backup job.